What is Crawl Budget?

 “...if a site has fewer than a few thousand URLs, most of the time it will be crawled efficiently.

-However, the crawl budget is primarily a concern for larger websites with many pages or complex architectures.
+But crawl budget is more of a concern for large websites that have many pages or complex architectures.

 How to check the crawl activity?